skienzmatishun/rippreport/content/p/dog-and-pony-show/index.md

 title: DOG AND PONY SHOW
 date: 2019-05-10
 thumbnail: img/dog-and-pony-show.jpg
-summary: "Get ready Fairhope!
+summary: Get ready Fairhope!
 The Catalyst Council has called a special meeting at a special time, that they hope is inconvenient for everyone.
-Today at 3:30, I have to agree that is an excellent time, where transparency and accountability will not be an issue, because only a few people will attend."
+Today at 3:30, I have to agree that is an excellent time, where transparency and accountability will not be an issue, because only a few people will attend.
 categories:
 - freaky-friday
 tags: